 ACCESSORY OUTLET - 12 VOLT

-A 12-volt outlet located under the dash overhang on the port side of the helm provides an easily accessible power supply for accessories such as cellular phones and spotlights.
+There are two 12-volt outlets located on the starboard and port helm sides that provide an easily accessible power supply for accessories such as cellular phones and spotlights.

 This outlet cannot be used with a cigarette lighter.